 FAQs

 1. Is AUNOHR a licensed university?
-Or is it an institution that claims to issue academic training certificates, as is prevalent?
+Or is it an institution that claims to issue academic training certificates?

-AUNOHR is a private and independent institution of higher education, in Lebanon and for the Arab world.
+AUNOHR is a private, secular, independent and non-profit institution of higher education, created in Lebanon and for the Arab world.
 It was established by virtue of the ministerial decree No.487 endorsed on September 4, 2014.
 Consequently, the license to teach No.714 was issued on August 19, 2015 by the Ministry of Education and Higher Education in Lebanon.

 The diplomas are recognized and validated by the Ministry of Education and Higher Education in Lebanon.